The Center for Connected Health Policy (CCHP) has created this video primer on telehealth prescribing policy:

 The Ryan Haight Act and Prescribing of Controlled Substances

-- Historical Background: Under the Ryan Haight Act of 2008, no controlled substance may be delivered, distributed or dispensed without a valid prescription.
-A valid prescription was one that was issued for legitimate medical purposes by 1) a practitioner who has conducted at least one in-person medical evaluation of the patient; or 2) a covering practitioner.
+- Historical Background: Under the Ryan Haight Act of 2008, controlled substances may not be delivered, distributed, or dispensed without a valid prescription.
+A valid prescription must be issued for a legitimate medical purpose by 1) a practitioner who has conducted at least one in-person medical evaluation of the patient; or 2) a covering practitioner (e.g., another provider authorized to prescribe on behalf of the original prescriber).

-Prior to the COVID-19 pandemic and the declaration of the national Public Health Emergency (PHE), the Ryan Haight Act allowed for several narrowly tailored telemedicine exceptions to the in-person medical evaluation requirement.
-These included:
+Before the COVID-19 pandemic and the declaration of the Public Health Emergency (PHE), the Ryan Haight Act allowed limited exceptions to the in-person evaluation requirement, including:

 -

-- If the patient is being treated in a DEA-registered facility (hospital or clinic)
+- Patients treated in a DEA-registered facility (e.g., hospital or clinic).

-- If the telemedicine consult is conducted by a DEA registered practitioner for the Indian Health Service (IHS) and is designated as an Internet Eligible Controlled Substances Provider by the DEA
+- Telemedicine consults conducted by a DEA-registered provider for the Indian Health Service (IHS) and designated as an Internet Eligible Controlled Substances Provider by the DEA.

-- If the telemedicine consult is conducted by a Veterans Health Administration (VHA) practitioner during a medical emergency recognized by the VHA
+- Telemedicine consults conducted by a Veterans Health Administration (VHA) practitioner during a VHA-recognized medical emergency.

-- During a public health emergency (PHE) declared by the Secretary of the US Dept. of Health and Human Services
+- During a Public Health Emergency (PHE) declared by the Secretary of the U.S. Department of Health and Human Services (HHS).

 - If the practitioner has obtained a DEA special registration for telemedicine or under other circumstances specified by future DEA regulations.

-Neither a special registry nor a set of other circumstances has been established to date.
+The DEA dragged its heels around the creation of a special registration for telemedicine.
 In 2018, Congress passed the SUPPORT for Patients and Communities Act as part of an effort to combat the opioid epidemic.
 The Act directed the DEA to promulgate final regulations for the registry that would allow providers to prescribe controlled substances through telemedicine under certain circumstances.
 The DEA officially missed its deadline, set at one year from the passing of the Act on October 24, 2019.

 - Impact of the Public Health Emergency (PHE).
 The declaration of a Public Health Emergency (PHE) in March 2020 triggered an allowance in federal law that temporarily allows for the expanded use of telemedicine in prescribing controlled substances for the duration of the PHE.